KxSystems/kx-vscode/README.md

       1. Click **Run** from above the first line of code in the workbook file.
          ![workbook links](https://github.com/KxSystems/kx-vscode/blob/main/img/workbookrunlink.png?raw=true)

       1. Select **Run** from the upper right of the editor.
-Using the dropdown next to the button you can choose to **KX: Execute Entire File** or **KX Execute Current Selection**.
+Using the dropdown next to the button you can choose any of the [**KX:** menu items](#kdb-process-executing-q-and-python-code) to run some, or all of the code in the workbook.
          ![play dropdown](https://github.com/KxSystems/kx-vscode/blob/main/img/wortkbookplaydropdown.png?raw=true)

       1. Click **Run** on the right-hand side of the status bar.
          ![status bar run ](https://github.com/KxSystems/kx-vscode/blob/main/img/workbookstatusbarrun.png?raw=true)

       1. Right-click and choose **KX: Execute Entire File** from the menu.

-   1. If you wish to only run the current selection (or current line if nothing is selected), right-click and choose **KX: Execute Current Selection** from the menu.

 1. If you have not yet chosen a connection to associate with the workbook you are asked to choose a connection before the code is executed.
    ![choose connection](https://github.com/KxSystems/kx-vscode/blob/main/img/workbookconnectionlink.png?raw=true)